BuildYourBook/buildyourbook.github.io/_posts/2022-02-22-Power Laws.md

 It is the micro skill that disproportionately gives you freedom, control, and mobility in your career.

 Everything is not equal.

+Stop investing in the wrong things.
+Go all in on your strengths, skills and relationships.